SyDe 312 - Applied Linear Algebra

 Teaching Assistants: Office hours TBA, TA Room E5-6009

-Summary: Linear algebra is applicable and useful in ALL areas of Systems Design Engineering, and especially those which are computationally intensive: modelling and simulation, mechatronics, intelligent systems, signal analysis, image processing and computer graphics, human factors, financial and economic modelling, and software engineering.
+Summary: Linear algebra is applicable and useful in almost ALL areas of Systems Design Engineering, and especially those which are computationally intensive: modelling and simulation, mechatronics, intelligent systems, signal analysis, image processing and computer graphics, human factors, financial and economic modelling, and software engineering.
 In this course you will learn mathematical concepts and techniques which generalize methods you are already familiar with, providing a solid foundation for using them in a wide array of applications.
 The focus here will be on how to use linear algebra, not on presenting a mathematical theory with proofs etc. , but the concepts still need to be presented carefully and precisely.
 In other words, the course is aimed to be APPLIED linear algebra (emphasis on the first word).
 Powerful computer software is now available to do numerical algebraic calculations of all kinds (Mathcad, Matlab, Maple, even hand-held calculators) and you'll be expected to gain some numerical skills in this course as well.
 As with any math course - but this is especially true with linear algebra - the material builds on earlier work, so it is important to keep up-to-date with assignment problems.

-Learning Outcomes: A) Illustrate the generality of linear algebra concepts by formulating engineering problems in a vector space context.
+Learning Outcomes: A) Appreciate the generality of linear algebra concepts by formulating engineering problems in a vector space context.
 B) Formulate and solve mathematical problems using appropriate linear algebra concepts and techniques.
 C) Freely use Matlab as a learning aid to support analytical problem solving and to check answers.

 D. Lay, Linear Algebra and its applications, Addison-Wesley, 4th Edition, 2012